 Combine: Mix well mushroom powder, chicken, onion and garlic powder, salt, and nutritional yeast over a large sheet pan lined with parchment paper.
 Drizzle with olive oil and use a spoon to mix and coat the oil evenly over the ingredients.

-Bake: Spread them out in one thin layer over the sheet pan.
+Bake: Spread them out in one thin layer over a large sheet pan.
 Bake for 10 minutes, middle rack, then remove the sheet pan from the oven.
 Fluff the ingredients.
 Lower the temperature to 325 F (300 convection oven) and bake an additional 10 minutes.

 Blend again: Out of the oven, allow them to cool and blend everything in a food processor again until they become super fine powder, about 1-2 minutes.